 At the heart of biblical separation is discernment.
 Discernment comes from first receiving Jesus Christ as one's Lord and Savior and being indwelled by the Holy Spirit of God.
 (2 Cor.
 2:11-15) This enables the believer to comprehend spiritual things.
 Actual discernment comes from studying the Word of God and learning its precepts.
 Discernment grows as the believer spiritually matures.
 Discernment then comes alive in the life of a believer through his faith and commitment to Christ Jesus.

-At the heart of discernment is a heart felt love and commitment to God's Word.
+At the heart of discernment is a heart-felt love and commitment to God's Word.
 Without a commitment to the Word, discernment is a hollow doctrine without energy or life.
 Living a separated life as God’s word teaches is a matter of having a deep unerring devotion to one's Savior and to His word.

 If the heart of the doctrine of separation is discernment, then the soul of separation is purity in life from sin and error.
 It is not a matter of just standing apart, but of standing with God.
-To stand in God's presence and in the center of His will one must be separated from sin and error.
+To stand in God's presence and in the center of His will, one must be separated from sin and error.
 God is separated from sin, and He will not have fellowship with one who is callously living in sin or is condoning false doctrine and those that do.
 This is not a matter of God withholding his love, but a matter of God withholding his fellowship and the blessing of his presence and power to those who are in error.
 God cannot nor will bless error and sin.
 Sin separates a believer from the fellowship of God.
 The action of biblical separation is of being separated from sin and unto God.
 (Rom.
 6:13) The natural course of biblical separation is a movement towards God and a deeper and closer relationship with Him.

-There are several false conclusions drawn by those who do not understand biblical separation.
+There are several erroneous conclusions drawn by those who do not understand biblical separation.
 One false idea is the one who practices biblical separation is uncaring, unloving or feels superior to those from whom he separates.
 Those that take this position see separation as a personal affront.
-It is an affront, but if separation is practiced biblically it is not personal.
-In fact the opposite is true.
+It is an affront, but if separation is practiced biblically, it is not personal.
+In fact, the opposite is true.
 Biblical separation comes from a caring heart that loves the one who is in doctrinal error and seeks to lead them to what is correct.
 Taking a correct scriptural position sets a proper example that could lead one to the truth and into the blessings and fellowship of the Lord.

 We should ask those who criticize those of us who practice biblical separation is it truly a loving act to gloss over sin and doctrinal error, and ignore it.
 God says the wages of sin is death.
 All sin has its destructive result in the lives of the persons who practices it.
 Doctrinal error is no blessing to anyone, but it enslaves one to error.
 No, it is not an act of love for a Christian, pastor or church to excuse doctrinal error and not stand for the God’s truth.